cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-symptoms.md

  data.
 Users should be careful when considering such signals.

 ## Properties and limitations
-WTo learn more about the dataset, how it is generated it and its limitations, read the [dataset documentation](https://storage.googleapis.com/gcp-public-data-symptom-search/COVID-19%20Search%20Trends%20symptoms%20dataset%20documentation%20.pdf).
+To learn more about the dataset, how it is generated it and its limitations, read the [dataset documentation](https://storage.googleapis.com/gcp-public-data-symptom-search/COVID-19%20Search%20Trends%20symptoms%20dataset%20documentation%20.pdf).

 ## Geographical Aggregation